Windsor Trip and Fall Accidents on Cracked Sidewalks

 - When the wheels of cars, trucks, and buses hit the curb while parking or while driving, the concrete can be compromised in just a few months or years.
 Drivers may not realize or care about the fact that they are damaging the sidewalk every time they rub their tires on a curb while they parallel park.
 Even more damage is caused when cars drive up onto the curb with a wheel or two.
 Once the curb has been damaged, the rest of the sidewalk will begin to crack and disintegrate;

 - Thermal expansion causes the concrete or asphalt to expand when heated and shrink when cooled.
-This constant back and forth expansion and contraction causes stress on sidewalks, according to Garden Guides, eventually leading to cracks.
+This constant back and forth expansion and contraction causes stress on sidewalks, eventually leading to cracks.
 Expansion joints in sidewalks are designed to decrease thermal expansion damage by allowing space for the concrete to expand into, but with enough time most sidewalks will succumb to this type of cracking, especially here in Windsor where the temperature changes are so great between the summer and winter.

 - Frozen ground pushes sidewalks up in the winter and spring.
 This is another form of thermal expansion, except while the concrete contracts, the soil underneath expands due to the moisture within it.
 Thermal expansion often works over concrete sidewalks doubly as frozen ground pushes the sidewalk up while the concrete itself is stressed from the expansion and contraction of cold nights and warmer days.